The world of Tiny Tina’s Wonderlands consists out of 3 layers and one of them is the Overworld. This layer of the game is inspired by tabletop games.

 You have the ability to skip these random encounters.
 Your character walks faster than the enemies on the Overworld map.
 You can also smash the enemy on the Overworld map dealing with them in that way.
 However, the Developers want you to get excited to jump into these encounters.
 Therefore they want them to be meaningful and give you that Christmas or birthday present sensation of ‘Ah, what a nice surprise!’.

-Gearbox Doesn’t want to make Random Encounters a forced or a distraction.
+Gearbox Doesn’t want to make Random Encounters a forced thing or a distraction.

 Breaking the 4th Wall